JosiahParry/exploratory-spatial-data-analysis/esda-notes.md

   - Two primary types of contiguity:
     - Edge (rook)
     - Vertices (queen)
+  - contiguity of the queens gambit
+    - 1. d4 is the queens gambit
 - Understanding Spatial Weights
 - Understanding the spatial lag
   - warning!
 We're going to get a LITTLE mathy here but i'm sure you all got it